 She also was a featured soloist and exhibited original artwork created especially for “Sounds of the Holy City with Small Opera, Staff & Palette, and Mt.
 Zion AME”.

 Largely self taught, Rina has been painting since her youth.
 Over 30 years later, she continues to use her very first Palette Knife given to her by her parents when they arranged for her to take a Bob Ross oil painting class at a local art store near her childhood home in Roanoke, Va.
-All along her artistic journey, she has had some important mentors including her own Uncle Jimmy Fleshman, Michael Farrar, and Anne Way Bernard, Alvin Glen, Jonathan Green, and Z.L.
+All along her artistic journey, she has had some important mentors including her own Uncle Jimmy Fleshman, Michael Farrar, Terry Lyon, Anne Way Bernard, Alvin Glen, Jonathan Green, and Z.L.
 Feng.
-Rina is available for commissioned work, sells her artwork online and from her home studio, and she often partners with animal charities, such as the Franklin County Humane Society, Smiles Forever Animal Rescue, and the Charleston Animal Society, helping pups in need find loving homes through her “Painted Pooch Project”.
+Rina is available for commissioned work, sells her artwork online and from her home studio, and she has partnered with animal charities, such as the Franklin County Humane Society, Smiles Forever Animal Rescue, and the Charleston Animal Society, helping pups in need find loving homes through her “Painted Pooch Project”.
 In fact, she frequently uses her artwork as a way to advocate for worthy causes close to her heart, such as the American Heart Association, The Arc, the Juvenile Diabetes Research Fund, the Leukemia & Lymphoma Society, and Lowcountry Voices.
 Rina painted an oil portrait of iconic African-American Composer, Dr. Roland Carter entitled “Lifter of Voices”, as part of the celebration for his 75th birthday in May of 2017.
 Though her paintings vary in subject matter and style, her passion for building cultural bridges and deep desire for racial reconciliation are important themes depicted in her work.
 As a nod to her Semitic roots, she signs all of her original artwork in Hebrew.

 She owns Staff & Palette, her studio for vocal and visual art in Floyd County, VA where she recently relocated from Charleston, SC with her loving husband, John and their beloved pups, Ariel and Eli.
 In their spare time, they love to go camping, hike, comb the beach for sand dollars, and grow Pap Lucas’s heirloom tomatoes.